maritime-web/BalticWeb-Docker/README.md

 * Docker 1.10.0+
 * Docker Compose 1.6.0+
 * A file called balticweb.properties
+* Two configuration files for Keycloak as described in [BalticWeb](https://github.com/maritime-web/BalticWeb#configure-keycloak)

 ## Initial Setup
 Clone the repository to a choosen directory using